colomemaria/epiScanpy/docs/examples.rst

 If you want to see how to build count matrices from ATAC-seq bam files for different set of annotations (like enhancers).
 The tutorial can be found `here <https://nbviewer.jupyter.org/github/colomemaria/epiScanpy/blob/master/docs/tutorials/ATAC_bld_ct_mtx_tutorial.html>`__.

-Soon available, there will be a tutorial on preprocessing, clustering and identification of cell types for the Cusanovich mouse scATAC-seq atlas [Cusanovich18]_ (prefrontal cortex data).
-In this tutorial we focus on the use of different feature space count matrices (peak and enhancer based count matrices).
+Soon available, there will be a tutorial providing a function to very quickly build custom count matrices using standard 10x single cell ATAC output.

 .. image:: pictures/umap.png
    :width: 350px